-Washington journalist Linda Killian is the author The Swing Vote: The Untapped Power of Independents—a forward-thinking examination of the independent centrist voters who will decide our next national election—as well as The Freshmen: What Happened to the Republican Revolution? which was praised as a “fair, thoughtful, and eminently readable account” of the anti-Democratic 1994 election and the outcome of Republican control in the House of Representatives.
+Washington journalist Linda Killian is the author of The Swing Vote: The Untapped Power of Independents—a forward-thinking examination of the independent centrist voters who will decide our next national election—as well as The Freshmen: What Happened to the Republican Revolution? which was praised as a “fair, thoughtful, and eminently readable account” of the anti-Democratic 1994 election and the outcome of Republican control in the House of Representatives.

-Killian is a columnist for Politico.com and the U.S. News & World Report Online, and has also written for a host of other publications including The Washington Post, Los Angeles Times, People Magazine, The New Republic, The Weekly Standard, The American Spectator, The Christian Science Monitor, Redbook, and Washingtonian Magazine.
+Linda Killian is a columnist for Politico.com and the U.S. News & World Report Online, and has also written for a host of other publications including The Washington Post, Los Angeles Times, People Magazine, The New Republic, The Weekly Standard, The American Spectator, The Christian Science Monitor, Redbook, and Washingtonian Magazine.
 She is a former senior scholar at the non-partisan Woodrow Wilson International Center for Scholars.

-In 2000, Killian created and launched the Boston University Washington Journalism Center, which provides students with the opportunity to spend time in DC, reporting on Congress and the federal government for the Boston University Washington news Service and other New England news organizations.
+In 2000, Linda Killian created and launched the Boston University Washington Journalism Center, which provides students with the opportunity to spend time in DC, reporting on Congress and the federal government for the Boston University Washington news Service and other New England news organizations.